31st Fighter Wing: Cuban Missile Crisis and Vietnam War

 During the Berlin Crisis in October and November 1961, the wing deployed its 309th Fighter Squadron to Spangdahlem Air Base, Germany to bolster the U.S. military forces in Europe.
 During 1962, the wing moved from George to Homestead Air Force Base, Florida, while simultaneously deploying a squadron to Kadena Air Base, Japan for four months without losing any operational capability.
 Then, during the Cuban Missile Crisis in October 1962, the 31st planned operational missions and participated in events that ultimately led to the removal of missiles from Cuba.
 In recognition of these achievements, the wing was awarded its second Outstanding Unit Award.

 On 8 February 1964, the 308th Fighter Squadron flew a non-stop mission from Homestead to Cigli Air Base, Turkey.
 The 6,600-mile trip required eight in-flight refuelings and set a new record for the longest mass flight of jet aircraft to cross the Atlantic.
 The flight also led to the wing receiving the Tactical Air Command Outstanding Fighter Wing Award for 1964 for the second consecutive year.

-In June 1965, the wing deployed the 307th Tactical Fighter Squadron to Bien Hoa Air Base, Republic of Vietnam.
+In June 1965, the wing deployed the 307th Tactical Fighter Squadron to Bien Hoa Air Base, South Vietnam.
 The wing sent the 308th Tactical Fighter Squadron to replace them in December on a permanent change of station.
-The following April, the 307th squadron moved to Torrejon Air Base, Spain and in November 1966, the wing received orders to deploy to Tuy Hoa Air Base, Republic of Vietnam.
+The following April, the 307th squadron moved to Torrejon Air Base, Spain and in November 1966, the wing received orders to deploy to Tuy Hoa Air Base, South Vietnam.

 The 31st wing arrived at Tuy Hoa, and was assigned to the 7th Air Force, on Christmas Day 1966.
 The wing provided close air support and air interdiction for US and Army of the Republic of Vietnam (ARVN) units in the central region of the country.
 In 1968 they helped defend installations against enemy forces during the Tet Offensive and the siege of Khe Sanh and were later singled out for their outstanding contribution during the extraction of friendly forces from Kham Duc.
 They reached the 100,000 combat sortie milestone in September 1969.
 The wing earned two Outstanding Unit Awards, one with a combat "V" device, a Presidential Unit Citation, two Republic of Vietnam Gallantry Crosses with Palm and ten campaign streamers for action in Vietnam.
 On 15 October 1970, the wing returned to Homestead without people or equipment as part of the United States force reduction in Vietnam.
-At the same time, the wing switched from flying North American F-100 Super Sabres to McDonnell Douglas F-4E Phantom IIs.
+At the same time, the wing switched from flying F-100s to McDonnell Douglas F-4E Phantom IIs.